 It goes without saying that you should be honest; Less is sometimes more.
 If you have no experience on a Superyacht then don’t feel that’s an obstacle to getting a job, it’s not.
 Many yachts are looking for new (green) crew.
 If you are a smoker say so.
 If you have visible tattoos then say so and let the employer decide.
 Make sure you have an answer for how you will cover your tattoos, should you need to do so.

 Working on a yacht whether a small sailing yacht or a large Superyacht your character is key.
 The employer will probably pay more attention to your character/work ethic than to your qualifications.
-Unlike most land based jobs, your work is also your home.
-At the end of your day you will return to the crew mess (living quarters).
+Unlike most land-based jobs, your work is also your home.
+At the end of your day, you will return to the crew mess (living quarters).
 What you are like outside of work and what you do in your spare time, is as important to the yacht as your qualifications.
-Having a great attitude, being sociable and able to get on with people are important social skill.
-On top of that you will need to be somebody that has fantastic customer service skills, can interact with guests, presents well, be hard working and have a great, can-do attitude.
+Having a great attitude, being sociable, and able to get on with people are important social skills.
+On top of that, you will need to be somebody that has fantastic customer service skills, can interact with guests, presents well, be hard working and have a great, can-do attitude.

-How your CV is laid out, the font that you use and way you present your CV is as important as the content.
-Choose a font like Calibri, 11 point or Verdana 10 point as they are easy to read.
+How your CV is laid out, the font that you use, and the way you present your CV is as important as the content.
+Choose a font like Calibri, 11 point, or Verdana 10 point as they are easy to read.
 Make sure you save your CV as a PDF file or similar format that can be opened on both a MAC or PC.
 Please see our Yachting CV template for guidance.

 How to write a Yachting CV

-These are the seven main topics that you will need to consider when writing the CV.
+These are the seven main topics that you will need to consider when writing a CV.
 Please use the information below together with our Yachting CV template

 - Personal information